The Right Order to Add Hot Tub Chemicals

 How warm should the hot tub be before adding chemicals?

-Maintain the hot tub temperature between 80°F to 104°F before adding chemicals.
+Maintain the hot tub temperature between 80°F and 104°F before adding chemicals.
 The warmer water (and keeping the jets on low) helps the chemicals you add to mix better.

 How soon can you go in a hot tub after adding chlorine?